centarro/commerce-docs/docs/v2/developer-guide/pricing/prices.md

 If your pricing requirements are more complex, then you will likely need a custom price resolver.
 You may be able to use a contrib module that provides a price resolver.
 For example, the [Commerce Pricelist] module includes a `PriceListPriceResolver` price resolver that looks up the price for a purchasable entity from a list of separately stored prices.
 Or you may need to write your own in a custom module.
 For an overview of the resolver concept as well as a variety of code examples, see the [Links and resources](#links-and-resources) section at the end of this document.
 Here, we'll step through an example of creating a price resolver that provides per-store pricing for a multi-store site.

 To start, let's suppose we have a table in our database named `custom_store_prices` that stores a price value for every store/sku combination available on our site.
 (See the Drupal [Schema API] documentation for an overview on creating custom database tables.)
-We'll creating a custom price resolver by implementing the `PriceResolverInterface`.
+We'll create a custom price resolver by implementing the `PriceResolverInterface`.
 Here is the basic structure:

 ```php
 <?php